 This ensures that line items on sales when syncing back into NetSuite have the correct Tax Class.
 So regardless of whatever tax setup you use in NetSuite, the tax class on sales in NetSuite is always correct.

 The next setting enables you to define your non-taxable Tax Code.

 Farther down the page you will see several settings where you associate one data element in Lightspeed to its corresponding data element in NetSuite.
-The first one related to tax asks for the Tax Agency related to each Lightspeed Retail location.
+The first one related to tax asks for the Tax Agency related to each Lightspeed location.